snbns/top-project-LandingPage/README.md

 This is the landing page project for The Odin Project.
-Trying to mimic the example that's providied in the assignment.
+Trying to mimic the example that's provided in the assignment.

 Demonstrated skills:
 * HTML